Capblancq/RDA-landscape-genomics/README.md

 3. The *"src"* directory contains various functions used in the script RDA_landscape_genomics.R

 4. The *"Data"* directory contains the list of outliers identified in Mahony et al. (2020) and a table with values of the different Climate NA variables for the Vancouver common garden site in 2012, 2013, 2014 and 2015.
-The other data needed to run the code and reproduce the results of the study can be downloaded directly from Climate NA (http://climatena.ca) for the different climate rasters and from dryad (https://datadryad.org/stash/dataset/doi:10.5061/dryad.56j8vq8) for the genotype datasets and their associated metadata published in Mahony et al. (2020).
+The other data needed to run the code and reproduce the results of the study can be downloaded directly from Climate NA (http://climatena.ca) for the different climate rasters and from dryad (https://datadryad.org/stash/dataset/doi:10.5061/dryad.56j8vq8) for the genotype datasets published in Mahony et al. (2020) and their associated metadata.

 5. *"ClimateNA_formatting.R"* is a script used to re-project Climate NA bioclimate rasters into WGS84 coordinate system